 As much as you might want to, you can’t run away from those uncomfortable feelings.
 The first step to overcoming grief is to allow yourself to feel it.
 The reality is, your emotions are planted inside of you for a reason.
 They’re a natural biological response to loss and a necessary part of healing.

-Elizabeth Kubler-Ross coined the five stages of grief that each of us pass through while experiencing significant loss.
-The five gates of grief and loss, include: denial, anger, bargaining, depression, and finally acceptance.
-Each of us pass through these gates differently- we express them differently, cope with them differently, and grieve for different lengths of time.
+Elizabeth Kubler-Ross coined the five stages of grief that each of us passes through while experiencing a significant loss.
+The five gates of grief and loss include denial, anger, bargaining, depression, and finally, acceptance.
+Each of us passes through these gates differently- we express them differently, cope with them differently, and grieve for different lengths of time.

-You must allow yourself to move through the different stages of grief in order to properly heal.
+You must allow yourself to move through the different stages of grief to heal properly.

 Find Ways to Express It

-If you can find a way to channel those difficult feelings, it might help relieve some of that suffering.
+If you can find a way to channel difficult feelings, it might help relieve some suffering.
 We all need an emotional outlet.
-If you’re looking for something to help you deal with those heavy emotions, you could try: journaling, meditation, painting, yoga, or any number of other things that help you channel that energy.
+If you’re looking for something to help you deal with those heavy emotions, you could try journaling, meditation, painting, yoga, or any number of other things that help you channel that energy.